radical-cybertools/htbac/examples/README.md

 ## HTBAC Workload

 Here are instructions for testing a relative free energy protocol.
 This workload consists of 1 `EnTK` pipeline, 2 `EnTK` stages, 1 `EnTK` task per stage.
-As setup, each task receives 32 cores, but this can be modified in `rfe.cores = 128`.
-Currently, this workload is configured to execute on Blue Waters with the aprun launch method using `rabbitmq` docker instance `33158` on the RADICAL VM-2.
+By setup, each task receives 32 cores, but this can be modified in `rfe.cores = 32`.
+Currently, this workload is configured to execute on Blue Waters with the `aprun` launch method using `rabbitmq` docker instance `33158` on the RADICAL VM-2.
 This instance has been reserved for the DA scheduler testing.
 Also, the walltime and queue can be configured accordingly using `ht.run(walltime=480, queue='high')`.
+Expect this workload to run for approximately 30 minutes.

 ### Instructions:
 * Install following stack: